Write on the River 2019

 11 a.m. – Check out

 Workshop Notes: Our motto for the weekend is: “Peace, Permission, and Productivity.”
-With that in mind we ask that you are mindful of each other’s needs for solitude and refrain from conversation outside of your private room until 8:30 each morning, and respect one another’s desire just to be with the page all throughout the day.
+With that in mind we ask that you are mindful of each other’s need for solitude and silence.
+Please refrain from conversation outside of your private room until 8:30 each morning, and respect one another’s desire just to be with the page all throughout the day.
 Keep conversations on board muted please.

 · Feel free to explore the area, walk the trails, and/or wander the streets of Brownville during free time.

-· Weather permitting Karen will be available for walk and talks with anyone want to discuss specific projects that you’re working on.
+· Weather permitting I will be available for walk and talks with anyone who wants to discuss specific projects that you’re working on.
 Bring warm clothes and boots - I love to walk in winter weather.